Speaking: Grammar in Speaking B1 - Lesson 4: Using 1st & 2nd Conditionals

 Practice Your Conditionals 🎯

 Read the situation.
-Which conditional should you use to talk about it?
+Which conditional (First or Second) should you use?
+Click your choice to check.

 Activity 2: Complete the Sentence